Ali9K/scripts/server-setup/README.md

 ## Features

-The script is designed to be **fully interactive**, asking for confirmation before executing each of the following 6 steps:
+The script is designed to be **fully interactive**, asking for confirmation before executing each of the following 7 steps:

 1.  **Update APT sources** Configures default, updates, backports, and security repositories.

 2.  **Install essential packages** Installs a predefined list of packages from `.env`, including `iptables-persistent`.

+3.  **Configure Passwordless Sudo** Enables `NOPASSWD` sudo access for the user defined in `.env` by creating a safe configuration in `/etc/sudoers.d/`.

-3.  **SSH key management** Creates `.ssh` directory, interactively prompts to add multiple SSH public keys, and prevents duplicates.
+4.  **SSH key management** Creates `.ssh` directory, interactively prompts to add multiple SSH public keys, and prevents duplicates.

-4.  **SSHD hardening** Updates `sshd_config` to enforce security best practices (disable root login, set port, configure authentication methods, etc.) and restarts the SSH service.
+5.  **SSHD hardening** Updates `sshd_config` to enforce security best practices (disable root login, set port, configure authentication methods, etc.) and restarts the SSH service.

-5.  **Firewall setup with iptables** Configures default policies (`INPUT`, `FORWARD`, `OUTPUT`), allows specific ports, loopback, established connections, and saves the rules using `netfilter-persistent` or `iptables-save`.
+6.  **Firewall setup with iptables** Configures default policies (`INPUT`, `FORWARD`, `OUTPUT`), allows specific ports, loopback, established connections, and saves the rules using `netfilter-persistent` or `iptables-save`.

-6.  **Optional Docker installation** Prompts the user to install **Docker Engine** by sourcing a separate script (`docker-install.sh`), which includes adding the GPG key, setting up the repository, installing core Docker packages, enabling the service, and adding the user to the `docker` group.
+7.  **Optional Docker installation** Prompts the user to install **Docker Engine** by sourcing a separate script (`docker-install.sh`), which includes adding the GPG key, setting up the repository, installing core Docker packages, enabling the service, and adding the user to the `docker` group.

 ---